-9.3 Physical damage to stems of retained trees
+9.4 Physical damage to stems of retained trees

-9.3.1 There is a risk that the crown and stem of the Magnolia could be accidentally damaged during development.
+9.4.1 There is a risk that the crowns and stems of some of the retained trees could be accidentally damaged during development.

-9.3.2 To minimise this risk, protective fencing will be erected around the planting bed it is growing within.
+9.4.2 To minimise this risk, protective fencing will be erected in front of their stems and, where space allows, along their canopy extents.

-9.4 Soil compaction around retained trees
+9.5 Soil compaction around retained trees

-9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
+9.5.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.

-9.4.2 To avoid the soil becoming unnecessarily compacted, all vulnerable areas will be separated from the working area by protective fencing.
+9.5.2 To avoid the soil becoming unnecessarily compacted, all vulnerable areas will be separated from the working area by protective fencing or will be covered with ground protection.